 speaker

 Michael Fairbanks

 Hey, good morning.
-This is Michael Fairbanks on from Mark.
+This is Michael Fairbanks on for Mark.
 Maybe if you guys could just start with talking about how the competitive landscape may have shifted given the uncertainty around tariffs.
 Thank you.

+speaker